twinfield10/Rebirtha-Model/README.md

 To compare to a moneyline, we need to convert American odds (-110, -200 +115, etc.) to a probability.
 You can use this calculator [here](https://www.gamingtoday.com/tools/implied-probability/) to play around with certain odds.
 An implied probability is the implied winning percentage for a given team in a game using gambling markets.
 When a book sets a price, we are able to use that implied probability to compare to my win percentages above.

-  Using our example from above, let's say that Toronto are heavy favorites at -300 and Pittsburgh are +270 underdogs (don't worry, they're used to it).
+  Using our example from above, let's say that Toronto are heavy favorites at -300 and Pittsburgh are +270 underdogs.
 Converting these values to implied probability we get an implied probability of 75.00% for Toronto winning the game and 27.03% chance Pittsburgh wins this game according to the market.
 Below is a table showing the comparison of Rebirtha's probability to Vegas.

   *If Rebirtha Prob > Vegas Prob, then we have found value and will place a bet.
 The size of the bet is determined by using an algorithm that optimizes a bettor's long-term bankroll increase (or long-term returns)*